harness/developer-hub/docs/cloud-cost-management/3-use-ccm-cost-reporting/1-ccm-perspectives/perspective-preferences.md

 With perspective preferences, you have the flexibility to tailor the cost data presented in your perspective.
 You can opt to include or exclude specific cost data provided by the Cloud Service Providers (CSPs) according to your needs and requirements.
 This can help customize your CSP dashboard with Harness perspective view by ensuring accurate and comprehensive cost analysis.

 ## Default settings for perspective preferences
-You can configure perspective preferences in the **Default Settings** page under **Setup**.
+You can configure perspective preferences in the **Cloud Costs** > **Setup** > **Default Settings** page.
 You can override these settings at the perspective level if needed.
 The following table provides the default values of perspective preferences:

 | **General** | **AWS** | **GCP** |
 | --- | --- | --- |